-Domestic Violence cases are filed when violence allegedly occurs between any individuals who are family members, spouses, girlfriend and boyfriend, co-inhabitants, fiancées or a former spouses, girlfriends and boyfriends or co-inhabitants.
+Domestic violence cases are filed when violence allegedly occurs between any individuals who are family members, spouses, girlfriend and boyfriend, co-inhabitants, fiancées or former spouses.

 There can be many other consequences of domestic violence charges.
 Domestic violence charges can affect someone’s immigration status.
 It can affect professional licenses.
 It can affect custody battles.

 Domestic violence charges can be filed over what seems like the simplest things and they can turn your life upside down.
 Let’s say you get into an argument with your spouse or partner.
 Things get a little heated.
 Your spouse goes to pick up the phone but you want her attention so you grab the phone out of her hand and throw it.
 She gets mad and calls the police.
 Once the police arrive they are going to arrest someone even if you tell them it’s nothing.
 You could be charged with spousal battery for grabbing the phone, vandalism for throwing the phone, and child endangerment or neglect if children are present.

 How is it possible that something as simple as grabbing a phone out of your wife’s hand could have life changing consequences?

 Many times charges are filed against the innocent party as well.
 It is quite common for a victim to be arrested.

 One of my clients was repeatedly beaten by her boyfriend.
 One night it got out of hand.
 He was sitting on top of her with his hands around her neck.
 Her only defense was to scratch him on the back with her nails.
 He called the police and she was arrested for domestic violence because of the scratch marks on his back, even though she desperately tried to convince the police that he was attacking her and she was only trying to defend herself.
 The client was forced to leave her home with her son.
 They had no place to go.
 I was able to have the case dismissed, but not without tremendous hardship to my lovely client.